 Land of the Lonely

-When Fraser meets Millie, he thinks he found a grandmum to adopt in Millie, but he's actually found much more.
+Fraser thinks he found a grandmum to adopt in Millie, but he's actually found much more.

 “Shoo, you wee bastard!”
 I charge at the squirrel and it darts away, quicker than lightning.
 “I didn’t spend a week making a bird feeder just to watch ya furry-tailed rodents steal my bird seed.”
 I groan, knowing good and well my victory’s hollow.
 The little thief’ll be back the minute I go inside.
 “Bird seed’s too spendy for a college bloke,” I blether on, as if the vermin understands.
 Not that they’d give a feck if they did.